Byllfighter/csgo-discord-rpc/README.md

 # csgo-discord-rpc
 Adds Discord RPC integration to CS2 and CS:GO

-## Usage

-You can manually install, or use the [installer in the releases](https://github.com/marcos-travasso/csgo-discord-rpc/releases/latest)

 ## Known bugs

 It doesn't disables after CS:GO closes.
 I can't fix it.
 Use Bill2's Process Manager and fix it manually.